ZXVentures/AppPlayground/README.md

   * Run the React Native Packager: `react-native start`.
   * Run iOS with `yarn run ios`.
   * Run Android with `yarn run android`.

-### Upcoming

-* We will soon include a base endpoint for GraphQL requests with a base mock data set.
-We are currently waiting for [this issue](https://github.com/apollostack/graphql-server/pull/247) to be merged into the [graphql-server](https://github.com/apollostack/graphql-server) project.